EliAndrewC/l7r/setting/budgets.md

 ### Arable Land Allocation (per Domain)

 This table describes the **land available** in a median domain, not the land actively cropped in a given year (see the labor-limited note below).
-Shares follow [l7r.md - Rokugan Arable-Land Extrapolation](l7r.md#rokugan-arable-land-extrapolation): 15% of total land is arable, of which 4% (of total) is rice-suitable and the remaining 11% is non-rice arable.
+Shares follow [Rokugan Arable-Land Extrapolation](#rokugan-arable-land-extrapolation): 15% of total land is arable, of which 4% (of total) is rice-suitable and the remaining 11% is non-rice arable.

 | Type | Total domain land (sq mi) | Arable share | Arable area (sq mi) | In acres |
 | --- | --- | --- | --- | --- |